The Air Manager is supported by Ultimaker S5 firmware 5.4.23 and later. Three parameters influence how the Air Manager works:

 The Air Manager maintains the internal temperature of the printer at the desired Build Volume Temperature.
 The Build Volume Temperature is a setting within Ultimaker Cura.

 Quickly find the build volume temperature setting with the search function.
-For best results, use the latest version of Ultimaker Cura.
+For the best results, always use the latest version of Ultimaker Cura.

 Note: When slicing using an older version of Ultimaker Cura, or any other slicer which does not have a value for the build volume temperature, the Air Manager will default to 100% fan speed.